fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/10_header_source/05_global_objects.md

 ### include redundancy

 **main.cpp** includes **iostream** even though it's already provided by **functions.hpp**.
-This is good because if at any point you realize that **iostream** is not actually needed by functions' header such removal would break the build.
+This is good because if at any point you realize that **iostream** is not actually needed by functions' header such removal would not break the build.

 You should always include headers if you use any stuff from them.
 Do not rely on other headers including headers you need because if at any point dependencies of your dependencies change, you will get build errors.
+In other words, think of headers as necessary and not rely on what they include themselves.

 ### include order